 A portion of the land surrounding the airport is currently within Agricultural District #2.
 However, this location is also highly attractive for economic development.
-Parcels within this Development Area should be removed from the in this part of the County.
-Compared with other parts of the County, the Town of Alabama has little development pressure or activity.
-The County Planning Board only reviews two or three zoning applications per year.
+Parcels within this Development Area should be removed from the agricultural district as the district is renewed, in order to encourage non-agricultural economic development.